AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 Format: `list_students t/TUTORIAL_ID`

 * Lists all the students in a tutorial with the specified `TUTORIAL_ID`.
-* It shows a numbered list of all the `STUDENT_ID` of the students in that tutorial e.g., (1.
+* It shows a numbered list of all the `STUDENT_ID` of the students in that tutorial e.g. (1.
   A1234567X)
 * The `TUTORIAL_ID` refers to the title of the tutorial as displayed in TAbs (beginning with `T`).
 * The input must match the `TUTORIAL_ID` exactly.